Load Balancing Internal IPs in the same region

 - A version 6 IP Address that also provides public access to your from anywhere on the Internet.

-- An internal Rackspace Network (ServiceNet) IP address that you lets you access the server from other Cloud Servers or Cloud Load Balancers over the internal Rackspace Network.
+- An internal Rackspace Network (ServiceNet) IP address that enables you to access the server from other Cloud Servers or Cloud Load Balancers over the internal Rackspace Network.

-The following screenshot shows the Server Details section in the Cloud Control Panel for a server name Zippy:
+The following screenshot shows the three IP address in the Server Details section for a server named “Zippy” in the Cloud Control Panel:

-Use regions and the Racskapce Network to manage bandwidth charges
+Use regions and the Rackspace Network to manage bandwidth charges

 If your Cloud Server (also known as a node within the Cloud Load Balancers product) and Cloud Load Balancer are set up in the same region, they can send traffic over the Rackspace Network without traversing the Internet, and therefore incur zero bandwidth charges.
 This not only saves you money, but speeds up performance of the load balancer.
 However, if the node is in the Chicago region and your Load Balancer is set up in Dallas, traffic cannot go across the Rackspace Network only.
 It must traverse the internet, which incurs normal bandwidth charges that will appear on your monthly invoice.